openearth/rws-bathymetry/index.md

   <a href="assets/images/westerschelde_intertidal_bathymetry_correlation_map.png">
   <img class="doublefig" src="assets/images/westerschelde_intertidal_bathymetry_correlation_map.png" alt="hi" class="inline" width="48%"/></a>
 </div>
 On the top left a sample of the reconstructed bathymetry of the Westerschelde is pictured.
-On the top right shows a visual representation of the absolute correlation between the vaklodingen and the reconstructed bathymetry in the intertidal regions.
+On the top right shows a visual representation of the absolute correlation between the Vaklodingen and the reconstructed bathymetry in the intertidal regions.
 Green represents areas of high correlation, and red represents areas of lower correlation between data.

 <div id="images">
   <a href="assets/images/ameland_reconstructed_bathymetry.png">